 START & FINISH: Leeuwin Estate

-The beautiful grounds of Leeuwin Estate with world-renowned wine and a wide selection of local food and craft beer is your happy place for an afternoon of relaxation, reflection and storytelling.
+Get ready for some hectic water crossings before you make it back to the finish line at Leeuwin Estate where you can unclip and enjoy some world-class vino and a wide selection of local food and craft beer.
+It’s your happy place for an afternoon of relaxation, reflection and storytelling.

-START & FINISH: Margaret River
+START & FINISH

-Stage 4 – Cowaramup - Middle Earth
+Stage 3 – Cowaramup - Middle Earth

 START & FINISH: Colonial Brewery